MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 ## Lab objectives
 In this lab, you will complete the following tasks:
-+ Task 1: Provision the lab environment
++ Task 1: Use a template to provision an infrastructure.
-+ Task 2: Create a Recovery Services vault
++ Task 2: Create and configure a Recovery Services vault.
-+ Task 3: Implement Azure virtual machine-level backup
++ Task 3: Configure Azure virtual machine-level backup.
-+ Task 4: Implement File and Folder backup
-+ Task 5: Perform file recovery by using the Azure Recovery Services agent
++ Task 4: Monitor Azure Backup.
-+ Task 6: Perform file recovery by using Azure virtual machine snapshots (optional)
++ Task 5: Enable virtual machine replication.
-+ Task 7: Review the Azure Recovery Services soft delete functionality (optional)

 ## Estimated timing: 50 minutes